youzaina001/VertexAI-OpenAI_ChatBot/README.md

-Datathon_OpenAI_ChatBot is a Python-based chatbot developed for a datathon event.
+VertexAI_OpenAI_RAG_ChatBot is a Python-based chatbot developed for a datathon event.
 This project demonstrates the integration of OpenAI & VertexAI technologies to create an interactive and intelligent conversational agent, including real-time context handling and customizable responses.

 ## Features